-Measure HbA1c levels in all pregnant women with pre-existing diabetes at the booking appointment to determine the level of risk for the pregnancy.
+Advise measurement of HbA1c levels in all pregnant service users with preexisting diabetes at the booking appointment to determine the level of risk for the pregnancy.
 (NICE 2015)

-Consider measuring HbA1c levels in the second and third trimesters of pregnancy for women with pre-existing diabetes to assess the level of risk for the pregnancy.
+Recommend measuring HbA1c levels in the second and third trimesters of pregnancy for service users with pre-existing diabetes to assess the level of risk for the pregnancy.
 (NICE 2015)

-Be aware that level of risk for the pregnancy for women with pre-existing diabetes increases with an HbA1c level above 48 mmol/mol (6.5%).
+Be aware that level of risk for the pregnancy for service users with pre-existing diabetes increases with an HbA1c level above 48 mmol/mol (6.5%).
 (NICE 2015)

-Measure HbA1c levels in all women with gestational diabetes at the time of diagnosis to identify those who may have pre-existing type 2 diabetes.
+Measure HbA1c levels in all service users with gestational diabetes at the time of diagnosis to identify those who may have pre-existing type 2 diabetes.
 (NICE 2015)

-Do not use HbA1c levels routinely to assess a woman's blood glucose control in the second and third trimesters of pregnancy.
+Do not use HbA1c levels routinely to assess a service user's blood glucose control in the second and third trimesters of pregnancy.
 (NICE 2008)